gh-cli-for-education/gh-ai/examples/prompt.md

 gh-branch is a Github CLI extension whose purpose is to display an interactive branch switcher listing local branches in relation of the pull request in the repository.
 The selected branch is checked out.

-The extension should be able to let the user:

-+ **Switch** between branches.
-+ **Delete** branches.
+### function list_branches

-+ **List** all branches of a repository.
+this function should let the user: switch, delete and list all the local brances of a repository.
+This function depends on fzf as a fuzzy finder.
+The function use the gh api command to make a GraphQL query to extract information from Github APIv4

+1. Check if fzf is installed.
-This extension **depends on fzf** as a fuzzy finder, make sure to check if the user has installed fzf,  in case it doesn't echo an error and exit the program.
+2. If fzf is not installed echo an error and exit the program.

-The extension should use the gh api command, making a graphQL query asking for the pull requests of an specific repository.

-That query should take a node with:

-* number
-* author
-* state
-* headRefName
+3. If fzf is installed make a query with gh api that take a node from GraphQL with number, author, state and headRefName.
+4. With the information extracted from the API implement the Switch between branches.
+5. With the information extracted from the API implement the Delete branch.
+6. In case the parameter `--static` is active list all branches and exit the program.

-with that information you should be able to print a list of branches that contains the *headRefName* followed by the *number*, the *number* should have a different color depeding on the pull request *state* and the the *author.login*.
+7. The branches should have a different color depending on the pull request state and the author.login

 ### help